 7. Recognize the power of your influence.

-Some parents say, “They’re 18, I can’t tell them what to do anymore.”
+Some family members say, “They’re 18, I can’t tell them what to do anymore.”
 True, they’re not little children anymore, but your attitudes and directions still matter enormously.
-Parents play a major role in influencing their college-age child’s behavior.
-Reiterate that your job as a parent is to keep them safe and healthy, and to provide guidance that will help them get where they want to go in life.
+Families play a major role in influencing their college-age child’s behavior.
+Reiterate that your job as an adult family member is to keep them safe and healthy, and to provide guidance that will help them get where they want to go in life.
 When we asked a group of fourth-year college students, “What were the most important influences in helping you achieve what you have in college,” their number one answer was “My parents.”
-So parents take heart: your voice still matters, perhaps more than you realize.
+So family members take heart: your voice still matters, perhaps more than you realize.